PONG in a chip

 GI released the AY-3-8500 in 1976, the competition was already present.

-National Semiconductor (NS) released another chip integrating several Ball &
+National Semiconductor (NS) released their chip integrating three Ball &

 the chip as playing games with true and realistic colors